DAG Pipeline API¶

 Other builder methods¶

-# add a conditional branch structure
+# add a labelled two-arm structure after a check operation.

 ids = builder.add_conditional_branch(